princeerq98/praxxys-perigon-princequiton/README.md

 2. cd into the project.
   cd ionicsome

-3. Once in the correct directory, Install the dependencies. npm install
+3. Once you're in the correct directory, Install all dependencies. npm install

 4. Run the project